Staying Healthy Before the Wedding

 During the weeks leading up to your wedding, you might be tempted to stay up all night putting together bombonieres or working on the seating arrangement.
 Don’t!
 Research shows that sleep helps boost your immune system — not to mention that you look and feel better after getting the recommended 8 hours.
 If you’re having trouble sleeping or can’t fit those 8 hours into your schedule, try to find ways to de-stress before bed.

 Skipping meals might seem like a good idea for the bride who wants to lose a few kilos before her big day, but the simple truth is that your body needs that nourishment in order to maintain its energy and keep up with your jam-packed schedule.
 Eating a diet rich in lean protein, whole grains, fruits, and vegetables can help ward off illness (and also help you slim down the healthy way).
-Keep snacks like fresh or dried fruit, pretzels, rice cakes, or whole wheat crackers in your purse so you can eat right, even when you’re on the run.
+Keep snacks like fresh or dried fruit, almonds, rice cakes, or whole wheat crackers in your purse so you can eat right, even when you’re on the run.

 Practice Good Hygiene

 Many infections are spread from person to person, and germs are picked up easily through doorknobs, keyboards, and escalator rails, just to name a few.
 Washing your hands five times a day with warm soap and water has been proven to cut the risk of illness by 45 percent.
 Be sure to wash for 20 seconds (hum the words to “Happy Birthday” in your head to make sure you’re doing it long enough), and avoid touching your eyes, nose, and mouth.
-Finally, carry antibacterial hand gel in your purse for those times you’re not near a sink.
+Finally, carry antibacterial hand gel in your bag for those times you’re not near a sink.

 Take Your Vitamins